python/cpython/Doc/c-api/exceptions.rst

 .. c:function:: void PyErr_SetRaisedException(PyObject *exc)

-   Set *exc* as the exception currently being raised.
+   Set *exc* as the exception currently being raised, clearing the existing exception if one is set.
-   If another exception is already raised, it is cleared first.

    .. warning::